nitinshueran/java/README.md

 # Overview document command line tool

-The overview document command line tool is a utility to which provides functions to alter the state of an existing or new overview document.
+The overview document command line tool is a utility which provides functions to alter the state of an existing or new overview document.
 The follwoing two actions could be performed to an overview document

 ```
   Create: Create and empty overview document with the given namespace.